New Orleans ex-mayor Nagin led culture of corruption: prosecutors

 “We have thousands and thousands of emails that support that there was no corruption ... no kickbacks,” Jenkins said in an opening statement that lasted about 10 minutes.

-If convicted, Nagin could be sentenced to at least 20 years under federal guidelines, said Tania Tetlow, a Tulane University law professor and former assistant U.S. attorney.
+If convicted, Nagin could be sentenced to 20 years - or more - under federal guidelines, said Tania Tetlow, a Tulane University law professor and former assistant U.S. attorney.

 Among other things, Nagin is accused of receiving kickbacks and free family trips to Hawaii and Jamaica in exchange for contracts for city business.

-Prosecutors said a major contractor seeking business from the city gave the mayor $50,000 in payoffs and sent truckloads of granite worth an estimated $200,000 to supply a kitchen countertop company Nagin owned with his sons.
+Prosecutors said a major backer seeking help from the mayor gave him a $50,000 payoff and sent truckloads of granite worth an estimated $200,000 to supply a kitchen countertop company Nagin owned with his sons.

 During a long federal investigation, former Nagin aides and associates signed plea deals with the government, agreeing to testify against him.